 Thursday Cloudy.
 High (70%) chance of showers early this evening, and the chance of a thunderstorm.
 Winds S 25 to 30 km/h.
 Partly cloudy.
 Slight (20%) chance of a shower, most likely later in the day.
 Light winds.
 Possible rainfall: 0 to 0.
 2 mm Chance of any rain: 20%.

-Monday Mostly sunny morning.
-Medium (40%) chance of showers and the chance of a thunderstorm this afternoon.
-Light winds becoming NW 15 to 25 km/h in the middle of the day then becoming light in the evening.
-Possible rainfall: 0 to 1 mm Chance of any rain: 40% Around Canberra Sun protection 9:00am to 5:50pm, UV Index predicted to reach 17 [Extreme].
+Friday Sunny.
+Winds S 15 to 25 km/h becoming light in the middle of the day.
+Possible rainfall: 0 mm Chance of any rain: 0% Around Canberra Sun protection 10:20am to 4:20pm, UV Index predicted to reach 8 [Very High].

-Thursday Partly cloudy.
-Light winds becoming E/NE 15 to 20 km/h during the afternoon then becoming light during the evening.
+Saturday Partly cloudy.
+Light winds becoming E 15 to 20 km/h in the evening then becoming light in the late evening.
 Possible rainfall: 0 mm Chance of any rain: 10%.

 ACT Weather Forecasts

 ||7||21||60%||1-5mm||Nil||SE 11||71||ESE 18||52|

 Cyclone Debbie: Northern NSW residents urged to evacuate as south-east QLD braces for more severe weather